 “How does it work?” he asked without looking up from the articles.
 He kept searching.
 Like he had the past three months.
 He’d only glanced through several hundred articles out of millions.
 He was starting to think that none of them would provide any different information.

 “How does it work?
 The procedure?”

 “I’m not sure, to be honest.”

 “What was it like when you went through it?”

 “I don’t remember much.
 I was given a shot.
 Then it was over.”

 “I think so, but that was thirty years ago.
 I don’t really remember the details.”

-The transport stopped and Ben continued glancing through articles until his mom started waving.
+The transport stopped and Ben continued glancing through articles until he saw his mom waving in his peripheral vision.
 He looked up to see she was waving back at his friend Max.